auth0/go-auth0/EXAMPLES.md

 ## Request Options

-Fine-grained configuration can be provided on a per-request basis to enhance the request with specific query params, headers or to pass it a custom context.
+Fine-grained configuration can be provided on a per-request basis to enhance the request with specific query params, headers, or to pass it a custom context.

 > **Note**
 > Not all of the API endpoints support the query parameters added by these funcs.
-> Review the [API docs](https://auth0.com/docs/api/management/v2) to see full documentation for supported parameters by endpoint.
+> Review the [API docs](https://auth0.com/docs/api/management/v2) for the full documentation of the supported parameters per endpoint.

 ```go
 // Example